-Please note that it is recommended that the lint trap in the dryer itself should be cleaned after every load of dried laundry.
-Failure to clean this lint trap as recommended may result in condensation build up in the dryer duct and trap moisture in the ceiling or walls of your home.
+It is recommended that the lint trap in the dryer be cleaned after every load of dried laundry.
+Failure to clean this lint trap as recommended may result in condensation build up in the dryer duct and may trap moisture in the ceiling or walls of your home.

 Secondary Lint Trap is located above your dryer and requires frequent cleaning.
-To clean the Lint Trap effectively; pull open the lint trap, remove all lint from the mesh filter then replace the clean filter and close the lint trap door.
-By doing so, this will help to keep the vents clean and lint free thus eliminating a potential fire hazard.
+To clean the lint trap effectively, pull open the lint trap, remove all lint from the mesh filter, replace the clean filter, and close the lint trap door.
+This will help to keep the vents clean and lint free, thereby eliminating a potential fire hazard.